shouldsee/python-singular-pipe/README.md

 ### ToDo
+	- [ ] Adding definition for other file operation:
+		- node_clone     duplicate a node
+		  - node_detach    cache all dependencies of a node to local
+          - node_cplink    create a spiper-synced sopy
+        - node_mv        move a node and link meta to another location
+        - file_clone      create a hardlink
+          - file_cplink    create a spiper-synced copy
+  		  - file_mirror
+  	    - file_mv        move a file to another location
+  	    - file_commit    commit manual changes to a file
+  	    - file_pull
+  	    - node_pull
+	- [ ] Adding file pointers between flow and subflow.
 	- [ ] print more logs during runtime.
 	- [ ] extensive tests for RPO().
 		- [ ] Figure out how to avoid pip install